KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 Me sitting in front of an engine fan.
 Gently pushing an $80,000 blade with your finger sets tons of engine into motion.
 Within the space of a few feet, temperatures can reach four times that of an oven.
 Holes dampen the sound.
 The swirl shape indicates to onlookers whether the fan is in motion.

 ![](southwest-headquarters-tour-2026/group-photo-in-wheel-wells.jpg)
 Me and a few of my new friends, hanging out in wheel wells.
 A moment we'll never forget.
-Contrary to media reports, this area is not stowaway friendly.
+Contrary to news reports, this area is not stowaway friendly.

 ![](southwest-headquarters-tour-2026/strong-pipe.jpg)
-Our tour guide Jim shared some of his encyclopedic knowledge of plane engineering and their millions of components.
-He pointed out uniquely strong, but light materials that would enable more weight to be used for fuel or elsewhere.
+Our tour guide Jim shared some of his encyclopedic knowledge of planes and their millions of components.
+He pointed out uniquely strong, but light materials such as in the pipe in the center of this photo that would enable more weight to be used for fuel or elsewhere.

 ![](southwest-headquarters-tour-2026/a-light-teardown.jpg)
 A "light" teardown that left overhead compartments and some seats in place.
 The seats removed were placed in rows in the hangar in a surreal scene.